mmiszczyk/REternalDaughter/README.md

 overwritten for some reason so I adopt the strategy proposed by
 Andoryuuta: spawning a thread and drawing in a loop.
 This looks good on screenshots but in-game there's a lot of very annoying blinking.
-Also, apparently it doesn't work on some machines and I'm not sure why.
 Still, I make the most of what I have and turn some old Eternal Daughter fanart into a suitable bitmap.